 Is the site if particular value with respect to wildlife and biodiversity?
 Is the site subject of any formal wildlife designations?
 Have surveys identified the presence of priority habitats or species?
 Is the site subject of any local enhancement or monitoring projects by the local community?

-other reason?
+Is the site of particular importance for any other reason?
 Does it form a key gateway into the village, or form an important part of the townscape?